SCHOOL NURSES: Best Practices for Proactive Behavioral Health ServicesPresented by Wendy Niskanen, MEd, RN

 Specifically Designed for School Nurses, District Nurses and School Health Services Coordinators Serving Students in Grades K-12

-- Be better prepared to proactively support the behavioral health needs in your schools … Proven ways to address the key factors that impact behavioral health including trauma, chronic stress and social determinants of health
+- Be better prepared to proactively support the behavioral health needs in your schools … Explore proven ways to address the key factors that impact behavioral health including trauma, chronic stress and social determinants of health

-- Practical methods for promoting physical health by recognizing and managing somatic concerns connected with behavioral health
+- Learn practical methods for promoting physical health by supporting chronic health conditions impacted by stress and recognizing and managing somatic concerns connected with behavioral health

-- Proven interventions for supporting the mental and emotional well-being of all students through the school nurse role on 504, IEP and behavioral health teams
+- Explore proven interventions for supporting the mental and emotional well-being of all students through the school nurse role

 Ten Key Benefits of Attending

-- Support Students' Behavioral Well-Being and Provide Trauma Informed Care
+- Support Students' Behavioral Well-Being and Provide Trauma Responsive Care

 Discover how to promote trauma sensitivity in your school's culture and make your health room space more conducive to supporting behavioral health and wellness - Increase Your Understanding of the Impact of Trauma and Chronic Stress on Brain Development and Behavior

-Increase your understanding of Adverse Childhood Experiences and their physiological impacts on brain development that result in behavioral health challenges including sensory issues and emotional dysregulation - Address the Unique Behavioral Effects of COVID-19 on Students and Educators
+Increase your understanding of Adverse Childhood Experiences and their physiological impacts on brain development that result in behavioral health challenges, including sensory issues and emotional dysregulation - Address the Interrelatedness Between Chronic Medical Conditions and Behavioral Health

-Understand how migraine, Irritable Bowel Syndrome (stomachache, nausea and diarrhea), chronic pain, and many other somatic concerns relate to anxiety, depression, school stress, and trauma and are often the cause of repeated health room visits and chronic absenteeism - Update Your Understanding of the Pharmacological Supports for Behavioral Health in the School Setting
+Understand how migraine, irritable bowel syndrome (stomachache, nausea and diarrhea), cyclical vomiting syndrome, chronic pain, and many other somatic concerns relate to anxiety, depression, school stress, and trauma and are often the cause of repeated health room visits and chronic absenteeism - Update Your Understanding of the Pharmacological Supports for Behavioral Health in the School Setting

 Get the most up-to-date information on the recommended uses and side effects of the most common behavioral health medications seen in schools … Learn how to better support families as they navigate a complex behavioral health system - Build Resilience and Behavioral Skills for Your Students

-Help students overcome barriers to behavioral health by exploring appropriate accommodations for 504, IEP and behavioral health plans - Build a More Collaborative Relationship with Your integrated School Health Team
+Help students overcome barriers to behavioral health by exploring appropriate accommodations for 504, IEP and behavioral health plans, including addressing the return to school after hospitalization for an acute mental health episode - Build a More Collaborative Relationship with Your integrated School Health Team

 Behavioral health is not only the domain of school counselors, social workers and psychologists … Increase the effectiveness of partnerships between the school nurse and other behavioral health providers in and outside the school setting - Receive a Comprehensive Behavioral Health Digital Resource Handbook